 There’s a difference between shimmer and glimmer.
 Shimmer adds a luminous sheen to the skin without being overwhelming to the face.
 Glitter, on the other hand, can be a makeup artist’s worst nightmare.
 It gets everywhere, and it’s not flattering unless it’s done by a professional.
 It also tends to not be a great look after a certain age.

 Contouring isn’t for everyone

 When you ask for heavy, contoured makeup, are you aware it requires constant touchups?
 For the average person, a heavy contour is high maintenance and impractical.
 Most of your favorite celebrities using this technique travel around with a full glam squad to keep their skin powdered and blended behind the scenes.
 This type of makeup is often better left for the stage.
-These are the must-have makeup touch-up tools to keep in your desk at work.

 Stop comparing yourself to other people (especially celebrities)